gausbalur-svg/SQL_Retail_Sale/README.md

 group by 1,2
 ) as T1;
 ```
-** write a SQL query to find the top 5 customer based on the highest total sales**
+8.**write a SQL query to find the top 5 customer based on the highest total sales**
 ```
 select customer_id ,
    sum(total_sale)as  total_